 POPS the Club’s creative output in books, paintings, drawings, films, and online publications, often leaves people with the impression that POPS is just an “art club” or a “writing club.”
 At POPS, we encourage self-expression, although no club member is required to make art.
 And not everyone who walks through the door longs to paint, make films, dance, or write a poem.
 Many kids are just like Daniel Ortiz, who says, “To be honest, I just came for the food when I first came.”

-And POPS knows the far-reaching impact of nourishment.
-Despite the fact that it was the aroma of lunch that lured him through the door, the moment that was most important.
-One of the volunteers handed him a plate of food, smiled and said, “Welcome to POPS.”
-Daniel still talks about the way I felt in that moment-he was not judged; I was not crashing some private event.
-He said, “I felt welcome!”
-And Daniel was not impressed by that feeling of being welcome, eventually he became impressed with himself.
-Prior to joining POPS, Daniel, a sophomore who barely attended school in those days, was gang-affiliated and had just lost his dearest friend to drive-by shooting.
-At POPS, he began to write, and began to share his powerful poetry with his fellow students.
-As he did, his feelings became clearer to him, and as he worked on his writing, his confidence grew.
-That growth was still more profound when he was first published, and he performed at the LA Times Literary Festival and strangers applauded him.
-I began to sever his gang ties and says, I stopped caring what they thought when I became an artist.
+And POPS knows the far-reaching impact of a good meal.
+Although the aroma of lunch lured him through the door, the most crucial moment was when one of the volunteers handed him a plate of food, smiled, and said, “Welcome to POPS.”
+Daniel still talks about how he felt at that moment; he didn’t feel judged.
+“I was not crashing some private event,” he said, “I felt welcome!”
+And Daniel was not impressed by that feeling of being welcome.
+Eventually, he became impressed with himself.
+Before joining POPS, Daniel, a sophomore who barely attended school in those days, was gang-affiliated and had just lost his dearest friend to a drive-by shooting.
+At POPS, he began to write and share his powerful poetry with his fellow students.
+As he did, his feelings became more apparent to him, and as he worked on his writing, his confidence grew.
+That growth was still more profound when he was first published, and he performed at the LA Times Literary Festival, and strangers applauded him.
+He began to sever his gang ties and says, “I stopped caring what they thought when I became an artist.
 I have other plans now.”